Master of Science

 Application and Admission

 As an extension to the regular Master's programs, the Elite program, of course, requires admission in one of the three Master's programs listed above.
-The admission procedure to the Honour's program is then carried out during the first semester (application form for CSE students).
+The admission procedure to the Honour's program is then carried out during the first semester (CSE application form, program details).
 After a formal application, the applicant will be invited for an interview with the Honour's commission.
 If the Honour's board supports the application, admission will be granted if the student can achieve an average grade of 2.0 or better of 25 credits in the first semester (German grading system: best grade is 1.0, minimum grade to pass is 4.0) and if no grade is worse than 3.0.

 For details, please check the examination regulations of BGCE and their modifications .